wlillisdev/quiz-master/README.md

 Each quiz has multiple choice answers giving the user a choice  of 3 answers for each question.
 With the aim of retaining the user on the website as long as possible.
 The user is also given the answers after the quiz so they can see where they went wrong and build a level of trust between the user and the site.
-The site will be targeted toward a broad demographic initially  Adults but with the aim to also build out children’s quizzes and more interactivity.
+The site will be targeted toward  Adults initally, but with the aim to also build out children’s quizzes and more interactivity at a later stage.

 # User Stories